International Students' Frequently Asked Questions

 I am applying through distance learning.
 Am I required to submit a TOEFL or IELTS score?

 If the student's native language is not English, they should submit a current TOEFL or IELTS score.
+Learn more about English proficiency requirements.

 Do you accept certificates of deposit as supporting documentation for supporting documentation on the affidavit of financial support form?